 As a Producer Carole's role involved a wide range of tasks and responsibilities to ensure Cogapp delivered engaging and creative projects for it's clients.
 Carole focused on delivering the best possible product to the timescale and budget required by the client.
 Carole has over 30 years experience in publishing and multimedia production.

 She has worked as a project manager for a wide range of organisations including Microsoft, HarperCollins and the publisher John Wiley, as well as small independent heritage organisations.
 Her long and varied career means that she has been the producer for a variety of different projects over the years, from a hymn book for the Methodist church to a four-day Festival about Anne Boleyn for the National Trust.
 Carole is a consumer of other people's creativity with a particular interest in literary fiction, poetry and all forms of dance.
 Carole left Cogapp to further her career in the Cultural Sector and pursue her interests in art and poetry.

 Sofia Astrom-Wilcox - Office Adminstrator

 Sofia was our Office Administrator, she was great at helping to keep Cogapp's busy office on track.
 She worked to ensure that our office remained efficient, effective and overall, a great place to visit and an even better place to work.
 Her day was never the same and her responsibilities ranged from managing our busy reception, assisting with office events to supporting staff members across departments.
 Sofia worked closely with the Business Manager and helped to review internal processes.
 She brought her experience of working as an Assistant Manager at Hove Lets, a busy property letting and management agents to the role where she had sole responsibility for all their office systems.
-Sofia left Cogapp in October 2013 to begin a new adventure in Australia, we wish her all the best.
+Sofia left Cogapp in October 2013 to begin a new adventure in Australia.

 Ben Smith - Senior Producer